graylan0/super-coder-qml/README.md

 #### macOS

+Install Weaviate by changing into the directory with the files after cloning the git (in step 6) by running  `docker compose up -d`  https://weaviate.io/developers/weaviate/installation/docker-compose

 1. **Download Python 3.10**: Visit the [Python 3.10 Download Link](https://www.python.org/downloads/release/python-3100/) and download the macOS installer.
     ```
     Click on "macOS 64-bit universal2 installer"